Caro996/Telling-stories-with-data/final_project_CarolineZHU1.md

 10. [Idea Source: These Are 3 Of The Biggest Drivers Of Gender Inequality In Music; Andrea Bossi; Mar 26, 2021](https://www.forbes.com/sites/andreabossi/2021/03/26/these-are-3-of-the-biggest-reported-drivers-of-gender-inequality-in-music/)
 11. [Idea Source: 10 Ways To Support Women Musicians & Creators Year-Round; LILY MOAYERI; MAR 2, 2022](https://www.grammy.com/news/10-ways-to-support-women-in-music-year-round)
 12. [Picture Source: Women Music Pictures From iStock](https://www.istockphoto.com/search/2/image?phrase=women%20music&alloweduse=availableforalluses&excludenudity=true&sort=best&mediatype=photography&utm_source=unsplash&utm_medium=affiliate&utm_campaign=srp_photos_top&utm_content=https%3A%2F%2Funsplash.com%2Fs%2Fphotos%2Fwomen-music&utm_term=women%20music%3A%3A%3A)

+# **Feedbacks from peers👩🏻‍🎓🧑🏻‍🎓**
+1. A lot of valuable contents shown, but may not be able to cover everything during the 1 minute presentation.
+Need to prioritize certain data visualizations during presentation.
+2. Again refine each data visualization's title, make it shorter or make the point of view part stand out.
+It will be easier for the audience to catch the storytelling point.
+For example, for the chart where women representation barely changed, the "Barely Changed" word can be made even bigger and in upper case.
+3. Put the importance of Grammy to the artists at the very front, so that people can get why I'm talking about Grammy specifically.
+It can act like a hook where people can thenn follow the story about women's low representation and feel emotionally bad about it.

+Changes planned:
+all the 3 changes will be made when it comes to my shorthand website.